 It’s for this reason that God cared so much about His people honoring the Sabbath day and keeping it holy.
 Jesus isn’t just “Lord of the Sabbath,” He is our Sabbath rest!

 In part 2 of this series, I wrote about the purpose behind the Sabbath in the Old Testament.
-I do not believe we are required to religiously set aside a day of the week under the New Covenant (although there’s nothing wrong with doing so and many have found it to be quite rewarding and restful).
+Based on what the New Testament teaches regarding the issue, I do not believe we are required to religiously set aside a day of the week under the New Covenant.
+(Although there’s nothing wrong with doing so, and many have found it to be quite rewarding and spiritually restful.
+And I will also add that if you feel in your heart that God has called you to set aside a day of rest each week, then do so!)
 I do believe, however, that the purpose behind the Sabbath still stands in Christ.

 Honoring the Sabbath means honoring the rest we have found in Christ Jesus.